 - The Amiga side, including the self-installation part (which can install to RAM, floppy disk, or to an optional hard disk), works with all Amiga computers (Workbench 1.2 or higher), and is compatible with AmigaOS 4.0 and MorphOS

-- The Windows side works on Windows XP, Windows Vista, Windows 7, Windows 8 and Windows Server versions from 2003 to 2012 R2.
+- The Windows side works on Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP SP3 and equivalent Windows Server editions.

 - Windows setup files are available for both 32-bit (x86) and 64-bit (x64) systems